-Science in the Administrative Process Committee on Regulation Proposed Recommendation | June 13-14, 2013
+Science in the Administrative Process DRAFT April 23, 2013

-For the last three decades, several authorities have made recommendations for improving transparency in the use of science1 in the administrative process.2 Partially in response to these recommendations, the Executive Branch and Congress have made a number of reforms to the scientific process undergirding agency decisionmaking.
-In 2009, President Obama issued a memorandum directing that, "[t]o the extent permitted by law, there should be transparency in the preparation, identification, and use of scientific and technological information in policymaking."
+For the last three decades, several authorities have made recommendations for improving transparency in the use of science in the administrative process.
+Partially in response to these recommendations, the Executive Branch and Congress have made a number of reforms to the scientific process undergirding agency decisionmaking.
+Most recently, in 2009 President Obama issued a memorandum to the agencies directing that, "[t]o the extent permitted by law, there should be transparency in the preparation, identification, and use of scientific and technological information in policymaking."
 "Each agency should [also] have appropriate rules and procedures to ensure the integrity of the scientific process within the agency."
-The Office of Science and Technology Policy (OSTP), elaborated upon this memorandum in 2010, instructing agencies to "communicate scientific and technological findings by including a clear explication
+John Holdren, the Director of the Office of Science and Technology Policy (OSTP), elaborated upon this memorandum in 2010, instructing agencies to "communicate scientific and technological findings by including a clear explication of underlying assumptions; accurate contextualization

-1

-2

-3

-4

-5

-6

-7

-8

-9

-10

-DRAFT 5-22-2013 Page 1 of 7

-1 For purposes of this recommendation, the term "science" refers only to "natural sciences" (e.g., chemistry, physics, medical science, geology, etc.), mathematics, statistics, computer science, and other allied fields rather than "social sciences" (e.g., economics, psychology, sociology, etc.).
+&lt;sup>1 For purposes of this recommendation, the term "science" refers only to "natural sciences" (e.g., chemistry, physics, medical science, geology, etc.), mathematics, statistics, computer science, and other allied fields rather than "social sciences" (e.g., economics, psychology, sociology, etc.).

-2 See e.g. Nat'l Research Council, Review of the Environmental Protection Agency's Draft IRIS Assessment of Formaldehyde (2011); Comm. on Risk Assessment of Hazardous Air Pollutants, Nat'l Research Council, Science and Judgment in Risk Assessment (1994); Nat'l Research Council, Assessment in the Federal Government: Managing the Process (1983); Bipartisan Policy Ctr., Improving the Use of Science in Regulatory Policy 16, 41-42 (2009) [hereinafter "BPC Report"]; see also Ctr. for Effective Gov't, Advancing the Public Interest through Regulatory Reform: Recommendations for President-Elect Obama and the 111TH Congress 26, 34, 47 (2008).
+&lt;sup>2 See e.g. Nat'l Research Council, Review of the Environmental Protection Agency's Draft IRIS Assessment of Formaldehyde (2011); Comm. on Risk Assessment of Hazardous Air Pollutants, Nat'l Research Council, Science and Judgment in Risk Assessment (1994); Nat'l Research Council, Assessment in the Federal Government: Managing the Process (1983); Bipartisan Policy Ctr., Improving the Use of Science in Regulatory Policy 16, 41-42 (2009) [hereinafter "BPC Report"]; see also Ctr. for Effective Gov't, Advancing the Public Interest through Regulatory Reform: Recommendations for President-Elect Obama and the 111TH Congress 26, 34, 47 (2008).

-3 Memorandum from the Admin. of Barack H. Obama for the Heads of Executive Departments & Agencies on Scientific Integrity, DAILY COMP.
-PRES.
-DOCS., 2009 DCPD No. 00137 (Mar.
-9, 2009) [hereinafter "Obama Scientific Integrity Memo"], available at http://www.gpo.gov/fdsys/pkg/DCPD-200900137/pdf/DCPD-200900137.pdf.
+&lt;sup>3 Memorandum from the Admin. of Barack H. Obama for the Heads of Executive Departments & Agencies on Scientific Integrity (Mar.
+9, 2009) [hereinafter "Obama Scientific Integrity Memo"], available at http://www/gpo/gov/fdsys/pkg/DCPD-200900137/pdf/DCPD-200900137.pdf.

-4 Id.
+&lt;sup>4 Id.

-ADMINISTRATIVE CONFERENCE OF THE UNITED STATES of underlying assumptions; accurate contextualization of uncertainties; and a description of the probabilities associated with both optimistic and pessimistic case projections."5 At base, these initiatives demand heightened transparency of agencies' use of science as a central means of ensuring the basic accountability of agency regulation.
+of uncertainties; and a description of the probabilities associated with both optimistic and pessimistic case projections."

+At base, these initiatives demand heightened transparency of agencies' use of science as a central means of ensuring the basic accountability of agency regulation.
 If an agency identifies the role that scientific information plays in its ultimate decision and explains how it ensured that its scientific analysis was rigorous, then the public has a basis against which it can evaluate both the scientific and policy judgments underlying the agency's decision.
-This transparency allows those outside the agency to assess whether the agency's policy decision comports with the authorizing law and the larger scientific record.
-A transparent decisionmaking process also advances other institutional and scientific goals, such as identifying promising areas for future research and serving as a bulwark against misuse of science for political ends.6 Despite these important initiatives, a study commissioned by the Administrative Conference7 (and public meetings that considered questions it raised) has revealed that agency decisionmaking processes would benefit from further improvements.
+This transparency allows those outside the agency to assess whether the agency's policy decision comports with the authorizing law, the larger scientific record, and political preferences.
+This transparent decision process also advances other institutional and scientific goals, such as identifying promising areas for future research and serving as a bulwark against misuse of science for political ends.

+Despite these important initiatives, a study commissioned by the Administrative

+Conference (and conferences held to consider questions it raised) have revealed that agency decisionmaking processes would benefit from further improvements.
 Drawing on this learning, the recommendation offers several proposals for enhancing the transparency of agencies' use of science.
 At the same time, the Conference recognizes that agencies' abilities to implement this recommendation may be affected by resource limitations.
-First, the recommendation highlights a number of innovative practices undertaken by different federal agencies to enhance the transparency of their scientific decisionmaking DRAFT 5-22-2013 Page 2 of 7 .